-GLS Integration Note: When a payment is applied to Progress Fees, the payments will remain unallocated while the client is configured for Progress Billing.
-GLS journal entries will be posted to the Progress Fees account.
+GL Integration Note: When a payment is applied to Progress Fees, journal entries will be created for the payments based on the accounts defined in GLS Integration Setup for posting payments allocated to Progress Fees (or the Unapplied Payments account, if no Progress Fees accounts are defined).
 When "reconciling" the client's account, the payment will be allocated.
-Adjusting journal entries will be created to transfer the amount of the allocated payment from the Progress Fees account to the designated payment allocation accounts configured in GLS Integration Setup.
+Adjusting journal entries will be created to transfer the amount of the allocated payment from the Progress Fees (or Unallocated Payments) accounts to the designated payment allocation accounts configured in GLS Integration Setup.